Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Diameter computation and certification

 \begin{proof} In addition to the proof of Theorem~\ref{th:diam}, we just have to consider the case when a node $v$ would be added to $K$ while having $v\in B(c,\diam(G)- e(c))$.
 As $c\in U$, we then have $e^U(v)\le d(c,v)+e(c)<\diam(G)$.
 This would raise a contradiction as the choice of $v$ relies on $e^U(v)=\max_{w\in V}e^U(w)\ge \max_{w\in V}e(w)\ge\diam(G)$. \end{proof}

 This explains efficiency of practical algorithms as we observe that coverings of small size often exist for $\D_{1/3}^c(G)$ in practical graphs (see Section~\ref{sec:exp}).
-As mentioned before, a further optimization consists in selecting a tight upper certificate $x$ for $u$ with minimal eccentricity.
+As mentioned before, a further optimization consists in selecting a tight upper vertex-certificate $x$ for $u$ with minimal eccentricity.
 Using a function $f$ such that $f(v,\ell)$ returns $\ell$ when $D_u(v)+\ell \le e(u)$ and returns $\infty$ otherwise, it can be obtained through our minimum eccentricity selection procedure by replacing Line~\ref{line:delegate} with $x := \argminecc(G,r,L,e_L,f)$.
-The algorithm is referenced as Algorithm~1+3' in the sequel.
-This optimization through the delegate certificate technique provides performances similar to previous practical algorithms (see Section~\ref{sec:exp}) while providing the above complexity guarantees (Corollary~\ref{cor:diam} also applies to this variant).
+The algorithm is referenced as Algorithm~1+4' in the sequel.
+This optimization through the delegate certificate technique provides performances similar to previous practical algorithms (see Section~\ref{sec:exp}) while providing the complexity guarantee of Corollary~\ref{cor:diam}.